 Corrosion / Weathering, Hull Roughness Gauge, Surface Characteristics

-TQC has made the next evolutionary step in hull roughness surveys.
+The TQC Hull Roughness Gauge has made the next evolutionary step in hull roughness surveys.
 Surpassing the industrial standards with an easy to operate 4-way directional push button, graphical representations, storage of data in multiple batches and survey reports in Microsoft Excel®.
 The whole system fits into a small sized waterproof rugged casing that is allowed as carry on travel luggage and benefits your overseas travel plans.

 Controlling the roughness of a ship’s hull plays an important role in the operating costs of a vessel.
 The roughness of a ship’s hull increases mainly due to corrosion, pitting, plate undulation, mechanical damage, dry spray and above all biofouling.
 Proper maintenance and the correct application of high-end anti-fouling coatings reduce the hydrodynamic effects and will lead to significant savings on fuel consumption and CO2 emissions.